 Even if you’re not a great writer, a blog could be an excellent side hustle.
 There are many programs and apps that will read your content and do their best to correct your errors.
 And, the truth is that most people aren’t great readers.
-As long as your content is engaging and valuable, a few errors here and there won’t hold you back much.
+As long as your content is engaging and valuable, a few errors here and there won’t hold you back from starting your own blog.

-This might seem a bit macabre, but working part-time with a funeral service is a great way to make some serious extra cash.
+This might seem a bit macabre, but working part-time with a funeral service is a great way to make some serious extra cash and one of the best side hustles for men.
 If you have a strong stomach and don’t mind getting called out in the middle of the night, you can make a killing (ha) helping funeral directors remove bodies from homes.

 The funeral business pays pretty well, and funeral directors are willing to pay for strong guys who aren’t going to bounce a body down the stairs while the family is watching.
 If you’re reliable, courteous, and careful, it can be an excellent side-hustle.

 If there’s one thing we millennial men love, it’s dogs.
-Why not start a dog-care side hustle that will allow you to play with the best doggos while also putting some cash in your pocket?
+Why not start a dog care side hustle that will allow you to walk dogs?
+You’ll get to play with the best doggos while also putting some cash in your pocket?

-Whether it’s dog walking, dog sitting, or dog grooming, you can make a bit of extra scratch (omg, these puns are epic) by taking care of fido.
-If you have the time available, some pet owners will even pay you upfront for a month’s worth of services.
+Whether it’s dog walking services, dog sitting, or dog grooming, you can make a bit of extra scratch (omg, these puns are epic) by taking care of Fido.
+If you have the time available, some pet owners will even pay you upfront for a month’s worth of service to walk dogs.
 And, you get to hang out with man’s best friend.

 If you’re looking for a side hustle that typically pays well but is also full of a lot of “unknowns,” cleanouts might be a great idea for you.
 Real estate agents and banks will often look for these individuals when they have a house up for sale.
 They need the old owner’s junk out of the house, and they typically don’t care how you do it.